What if I have to go to court?

 You do not have to use us for every hearing or even have us at court if you are happy to conduct hearings yourself.
 We can provide you with advice on isolated issues, or just help guide you in the background so that you know what to do every step of the way.
 However, if your case involves complicated issues or high-value assets, it is wise to have a good legal team supporting you from the very start of any court process.

-What if I have to go to court?
-Lawyers
+Our What if I have to go to court?
+Legal Team

 ‘Doing the right thing’ is at the heart of Freeths.
 Find out more about our excellent client service and the strong set of values that guide the way we work.